MicrosoftDocs/MIMDocs/MIMDocs/pam/principles-of-operation.md

 ---
 # required metadata

-title: Understand the PAM components | Microsoft Identity Manager
+title: Understand the PAM components | Microsoft Docs
 description: Privileged Access Management shares some components with MIM, and has a few of its own.
 Learn how these work together.
 keywords:
 author: kgremban